 Jos is a researcher in the Consumer and Chains group of Wageningen Economic Research, specialised in consumer behaviour.
 More specifically, he focuses on using innovative methods to measure and link the psychology domain to the health side of food intake.
 As Jos explains, his research builds on personal data: “We work mostly with questionnaire data, food intake data and data from other tools like GPS-tracking, response times, and so on.”
 Another example is skin colour data, which he studies in a collaborative project with the Human Nutrition division: “Certain colours in your skin say something about the amount of vegetables you eat.”

-WUR’s data policy is written around four data confidentiality levels: open, internal, confidential, and secret.
+WUR’s data policy is written around four data example of nursing research paper: open, internal, confidential, and secret.
 While Jos explains that the confidentiality level of their data differs between projects, he adds: “The default mode of operation is to treat data as confidential.”
 The group minimises the risk of data loss or leaking through encryption, pseudonymisation, and the use of data sharing protocols.

 Data storage during research: sharing securely